guang/stargazer/README.md

-Stargazer is a datapipe that serves up aggregated map statistics from a massive amount of player-submitted replay files - leveraging Kafka for ingestion, Avro for serialization, Spark Streaming for stream processing, Spark SQL for batch processing, Cassandra for data storage and Flask for front-end API
+Stargazer is a datapipe that serves up aggregated map statistics from a massive amount of player-submitted replay files - leveraging Kafka for ingestion, Avro for serialization, Spark Streaming for stream processing, Spark SQL for batch processing, Cassandra for data storage and Flask for front-end API.

 ## Getting Started